madnanrizqu/test-driven-prompting-multi-large-language-models/README.md

 ## Publication Status

-This research is currently under review at [MDPI Applied Sciences](https://www.mdpi.com/journal/applsci), a Scopus Q2 and Web of Science SCIE Q2 journal with an Impact Factor of 2.5.
+This research is currently under review at [MDPI Symmetry](https://www.mdpi.com/journal/symmetry), a Scopus Q2 and Web of Science SCIE Q2 journal with an Impact Factor of 2.3.

 ## Repository Structure